Project

 Proposal: Better Method#inspect

-Added by zverok (Victor Shepelev) over 6 years ago.
-Updated about 4 years ago.
+Added by zverok (Victor Shepelev) about 7 years ago.
+Updated almost 5 years ago.

 Status: